SAP-samples/teched2022-DA180/exercises/ex5/README.md

 __Step 3 - Forecast prediction and visualization__
-We now want to apply the trained forecast model for each station and __predict price values for the test period__ and visualize it all.
+We now want to apply the trained forecast models for each station and __predict price values for the test period__ and visualize it all.
 The AdditiveModelForecast-predict method applies station-specific forecast model to the test_rnk_hdf-dataframe.
 ````Python
 # The AdditiveModelForecast-PREDICT method returns an array of three dataframes.
 fc_result, fc_decomp, fc_error = amf.predict(data=test_rnk_hdf, key="date", group_key="station_uuid")